t-stev/support/src/import/index.md

 ## Why does the app show a different number of streams than all the imported files summed up?

+You may notice that the total amount of streams summed up from your imports doesn't match the number shown on the stats page.
+Spotistats filters out a couple types of streams:

+- Skipped tracks\* (since they make your stats inaccurate)
-Spotistats hides skipped songs from your stats since they make your stats inaccurate.
-Spotistats (unfortunately) also removes local files streams from your history since Spotify doesn't provide any info about these tracks (the tracks don't even have ID's).
-And lastly, Spotistats also hides songs which are only streamed for a couple of (milli)seconds.
+- Streams under 30 seconds\* (since they make your stats inaccurate)
+- Local files (since Spotify doesn't provide any info about these tracks, the tracks don't even have ID's...)
+- Podcasts (since Spotify does not have an API for them where I can request info about the podcast, not even the name...)

+\* these types of streams are saved in the database, but "hidden" from the stats.
+Soon you'll be able to include/exclude these from your stats, but for now they're excluded